 To date, we have not generated any product revenue.
 We do not expect to generate any product revenue unless and until we obtain regulatory approval of and commercialize any of our product candidates and we do not know when, or if, this will occur.
 We expect to continue to incur increased expenditures for the foreseeable future, and we expect our expenses to increase as we continue the development of, and seek regulatory approvals for, our product candidates and begin to commercialize any approved products.
 We are subject to all of the risks typically related to the development of new product candidates, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
-Moreover, we may incur additional general and administrative costs as we continue to operate as a public company.
+Moreover, we expect to incur additional general and administrative costs as we continue to operate as a public company and expand our organization to support more advanced clinical development of our product candidates and the initiation of activities in preparation for potential commercialization of our product candidates.

 We will continue to require additional capital to develop our product candidates and fund operations for the foreseeable future.
-We may seek to raise capital through public or private equity or debt financings, collaborative or other arrangements with corporate sources, or through other sources of financing.
+We may seek to raise capital through public or private equity or debt financings, collaborative arrangements with third parties, or through other sources of financing.
 We anticipate that we may need to raise substantial additional capital, the requirements for which will depend on many factors, including:

-- the scope, timing, rate of progress and costs of our drug discovery efforts, preclinical development activities, laboratory testing and clinical trials for our product candidates; - the number and scope of clinical programs we decide to pursue;

-- the cost, timing and outcome of preparing for and undergoing regulatory review of our product candidates; - · the scope and costs of development and commercial manufacturing activities; - the cost and timing associated with commercializing our product candidates, if they receive marketing approval; - the extent to which we acquire or in-license other product candidates and technologies; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to establish and maintain collaborations on favorable terms, if at all; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates and, ultimately, the sale of our products, following regulatory approval; - · our implementation of operational, financial and management systems; and - the costs associated with being a public company.
+- the scope, timing, rate of progress and costs of our drug discovery efforts, preclinical development activities, laboratory testing and clinical trials for our product candidates; - the number and scope of clinical programs we decide to pursue; - the cost, timing and outcome of preparing for and undergoing regulatory review of our product candidates; - the scope and costs of development and commercial manufacturing activities; - the cost and timing associated with commercializing our product candidates, if they receive marketing approval; - the extent to which we acquire or in-license other product candidates and technologies; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to establish and maintain collaborations on favorable terms, if at all; - our efforts to enhance operational systems and our ability to attract, hire and retain qualified personnel, including personnel to support the development of our product candidates and, ultimately, the sale of our products, following regulatory approval; - · our implementation of operational, financial and management systems; and - the costs associated with being a public company.

-A change in the outcome of any of these or other variables with respect to the development of any of our product candidates could significantly change the costs and timing associated with the development of that product candidate.
+A change in the outcome of any of these or other variables with respect to the development of any of our product candidates could significantly change the costs and timing associated with the development of one or more of our product candidates.
 Furthermore, our operating plans may change in the future, and we will continue to require additional capital to meet operational needs and capital requirements associated with such operating plans.
 If we raise additional funds by issuing equity securities, our stockholders may experience dilution.
 Any future debt financing into which we enter may impose upon us additional covenants that restrict our operations, including limitations on our ability to incur liens or additional debt, pay dividends, repurchase our common stock, make certain investments or engage in certain merger, consolidation or asset sale transactions.
 Any debt financing or additional equity that we raise may contain terms that are not favorable to us or our stockholders.